 The admiration soon became mutual.
 Bowman was “a journalist of far greater technical skill than I and a young man of extraordinary drive and energy,” wrote Pringle.
 “He would be sitting at his desk when I arrived at eleven in the morning and would still be there, subbing copy, reading proofs, making up pages, when I left in the bitter frost of a winter’s night at one or two the next morning.
 Heaven knows when he went home.”

 Pringle wasn’t the only new arrival.
-“For the first time,” writes George Munster in A Paper Prince, “the Canberra Times had a news editor, a features editor, a political correspondent, an economics writer and a chief subeditor.”
+“For the first time,” writes George Munster in his biography of Rupert Murdoch, A Paper Prince, “the Canberra Times had a news editor, a features editor, a political correspondent, an economics writer and a chief subeditor.”
 They set about remaking the paper for what might well be a fight to the death.

 The publicity machine was already ticking over.
 A generously illustrated hardcover booklet, circulated to potential advertisers, described the Australian as “the most exciting development in the newspaper world in many years.”
 More ominously for the Canberra Times, it promised that the new paper would serve Canberra readers “on a scale and at a level of quality never previously attempted in this country.”